hiroshi-43/furima-41006/README.md

 | user               | references | null: false, foreign_key: true |

 ### Association
-- belong_to :item
+- belongs_to :item
-- belong_to :order
+- belongs_to :order
 - has_one :residence